Initiatives to Address Climate Change

 ・Considering sales of properties based on the level of impact

-risk Increase in utilities, maintenance-related expenses, and repair costs Small Medium Large Small Small Small ・Installation of high-efficiency air conditioning equipment
+risk ・Increase in utilities, maintenance-related expenses, and repair costs Small Medium Large Small Small Medium ・Installation of high-efficiency air conditioning equipment

 events adversely affecting tourism resources in the resort area

-Medium Large Large Small Small Small ・Area diversification of portfolio
+Medium Large Large Small Small Medium ・Area diversification of portfolio

 ・Considering sales of properties based on the level of impact

-Small Small Small Small Medium Medium ・Deepening relationships with local communities through participation in local
+Small Medium Medium Small Medium Medium ・Deepening relationships with local communities through

 ・Participating in local environmental preservation activities